TeachBooks/deploy-book-workflow/README.md

 You can adapt the behaviour by setting repository variables as explained [here](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) or using the [VS Code Extension GitHub Actions](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-github-actions).
 Define the following repository variables:
 - `PRIMARY_BRANCH` which is set to `main` whenever it's not defined in the repository variables.
   - This sets the branch or alias (when using 'redirect' for `BEHAVIOR_PRIMARY`) which is shown on root.
-  - It is advised to show your most recent branch on root.
+  - It is advised to show either your default branch on root, or the branch shared with your primary/active book audience (e.g., your current students).
 - `BEHAVIOR_PRIMARY` which is set to `redirect` whenever it's not defined in the repository variables.
   - This indicates whether to copy the PRIMARY_BRANCH to root ('copy'), move the PRIMARY_BRANCH to root ('move') or redirect from root to the PRIMARY_BRANCH ('redirect')
-  - Advised to use 'redirect' if you expect to archive a version in the future so that the URL doesn't change for the reader.
+  - Advised to use 'redirect' if you expect to archive a version in the future so that the URL doesn't change for the reader (e.g., to preserve URL containing the current academic year shared with students).
+  - Use copy or move when you only expect readers to use the root URL.
+Move is useful to remove unnecessary build artifacts and if you don't need to visit the URL containing the branch or alias name.
 - `BRANCH_ALIASES` which is set to ` ` (just a space) whenever it's not defined in the repository variables.
   - This defines an alias (custom URL) for a branch
   - Variables should be a space-separated list of branch names, e.g. 'alias:really-long-branch-name`